OCRBiologyExam Board Revision

 Master OCR Biology Enzymes using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Enzymes are biological catalysts that speed up chemical reactions in living organisms without being consumed in the process.
-They are crucial for various metabolic processes and function by lowering the activation energy required for reactions.
+They are typically proteins that work by lowering the activation energy required for reactions to occur.

 Key Concepts

-• 3Enzyme activity can be affected by temperature, pH, and substrate concentration.
+• 3Enzymes can be affected by temperature and pH.

 Simple Explanation